lescx/www.les.cx/content/articles/app-sources-grapheneos.md

 includeToc = true
 +++

-DISCLAIMER: This post is still in a very early WIP state!
+**Disclaimer:** This post is still in a very early WIP state!
 This post is public because I want to collaborate with the GrapheneOS community on it!

 Since in the GrapheneOS matrix rooms the question arises almost daily about the best way to obtain apps, this is a short "how to" and "why to" for GrapheneOS users.
 The aim is to obtain apps from a source that is as trustworthy and secure as possible.

+I try to keep the explanation for each section as short as possible.

 ## APKs from Official Websites